9. Database access

 ![]() |

-The installation of SQL Server 2005 is described in the appendices in section 1.1.
+Installation of SQL Server 2005 is described in the appendices in paragraph 1.1.

-We create a second project in the same solution as before, then create the SQL Server 2005 database.
-The SQL Server 2005 DBMS must be running before performing the following steps:
+We create a second project in the same solution as before, then create the SQL server 2005 database.
+The SGBD SQL Server 2005 must be started before the following operations:

 ![]() |

-- [1]: Create a new project in the current solution and make it the active project.
+- [1]: create a new project in the current solution and make it the current project.

 ![]() |

-- [7]: Select the root directory for the new project and name the database [dbarticles.mdf].
+- [7]: select the root of the new project and call up the base [dbarticles.mdf].

 ![]() |

-- [12]: Create a table.
-This will be identical to the SQL Server Compact database created previously.
+- [12]: create a table.
+This will be identical to the SQL Server Compact database built previously.

 ![]() |

-- [18]: Name the table [articles] when saving it (Ctrl+S).
+- [18]: give the table the name [articles] when you save it (Ctrl+S).

 ![]() | ![]() |